isomerpages/govtech-siot/_core-products/3-decada-cloud.md

 # Main Product Features

-The DECADA Edge Gateway supports the following features:
+The DECADA product supports the following features:

 - Asset Management
 - Data Acquisition
 - **Event Triggers**
 - Stream Processing
 - **Data Analytics**
-- APIs and SDKs
 - Generation of Reports
-- **Application Framework**
+- **APIs & Application Framework**

 We will be elaborating on three of our features **bolded** above.

 ## Event Triggers

-Services can be created within DECADA to enable organisations to define, receive, and process alerts for their assets.
+Alerts can be created within DECADA to enable organisations to define, receive, and process events for their assets.
 Alert triggering rules can be defined against asset data to achieve responsive troubleshooting when anomalies occur.

 ![DECADA Event Alert Message Flow](/images/decada/features/alert_message_flow.png)

+Monitoring events of interest is a crucial capability when managing large fleets of sensors.

+A deployed device or sensor might experience events that the maintainence team needs to be notifed of, including when a device is disconnected or when values beyond the expected range are detected.

+Events can be consumed via a email notification, or via an API for monitoring via a dashboard or external tool.

 ## Data Analytics